evmos/docs/docs/develop/smart-contracts/evm-extensions/authorization.md

 - `approve`

-    Approves a list of Cosmos message.
+    Approves a list of Cosmos transactions.

     ```solidity
     function approve(